-Element Description General Specific Standards Measures Measures ards Feedback Source for Monitoring Contract Mgmt X Critical Ensures the technical requirements Quality Timeliness Regularly communicates with Contracting Outstanding Element objectives are achieved with maximum impact on organizational mission 2.
+Element Description Standards General Specific Standards Element General Measures Specific Measures Feedback Source for Monitoring Contract Mgmt X Critical Ensures the technical requirements Quality Timeliness Regularly communicates with Contracting Outstanding Element objectives are achieved with maximum impact on organizational mission 2.
 Commendable Element objectives are accomplished effectively and efficiently with consistently Supervisory Observation; Contracting Critical Non Critical of assigned contracts are met.
 Monitors the technical effort being performed under the contract.
-Communicates with the Contractor as necessary to ensure the contractor is making satisfactory progress in performance of the contract.
-Directs the flow of technical matters between the Government and the Contractor.
-Officer.
+Communicates with the Contractor as necessary to ensure Officer.
 Resolves technical issues in a timely manner.
 Contract deliverables are on time.
 Submissions to the Contracting Officer accurate and complete. through exemplary work that demonstrates exceptional originality, versatility, and creativity.
 Activities and related tasks are carried out with the utmost effectiveness and reliability, rarely leaving room for improvement.
 Potential sources of unproductive conflict are anticipated and managed through creative alternatives.
 Cooperation and responsiveness are actively promoted.
-Written and oral communications related to the performance element activities are exceptionally convincing and typically result in new cooperative relationships.
-3. Fully Successful Element objectives, activities and related tasks are completed with adequate quality and quantity of work.
-Procedures are consistently and correctly followed and problems are dealt with satisfactorily.
-Work methods demonstrate an acceptable degree of cooperation with others.
-Written and oral communication related to the performance of element activities are readily understandable. high levels of quality and quantity of work.
+Written and oral communications related to the performance element activities are exceptionally convincing and typically result in new cooperative relationships. high levels of quality and quantity of work.
 Activities and related tasks are carried out in an efficient, orderly sequence that achieves thorough, timely, correct, and cost-effective results.
 Accepted procedures are carried out in a highly proficient and constructive manner, and problems are dealt with skillfully and resourcefully.
 Cooperative efforts are typically positive and productive.
 Written and oral communications related to the performance of element activities are unambiguous and convincing.
-4. Marginal Element objectives, activities and related tasks are completed with only a minimal quality and quantity of work.
+Officer Input the contractor 3.
+Fully Successful 4.
+Marginal is making satisfactory progress in performance of the contract.
+Directs the flow of technical matters between the Government and the Contractor.
+Element objectives, activities and related tasks are completed with adequate quality and quantity of work.
+Procedures are consistently and correctly followed and problems are dealt with satisfactorily.
+Work methods demonstrate an acceptable degree of cooperation with others.
+Written and oral communication related to the performance of element activities are readily understandable.
+5. Unsatisfactory Element objectives and activities are typically not successfully completed due to failures in quality, quantity, completeness, or timeliness of work.
+Products or services are deficient or unacceptably late due to untimely, inefficient, incorrect, or technically deficient guidance, direction and oversight.
+Problems that arise during the performance of element activities are not satisfactorily resolved, or must be resolved by the supervisors or co-workers.
+The oral and written expression the employee uses in accomplishing the work of this element lacks the necessary clarity for successful completion of required tasks.
+Communication failures interfere with completion of work.
+Element objectives, activities and related tasks are completed with only a minimal quality and quantity of work.
 Procedures are minimally correct and problems are handled satisfactorily only after either intervention by the supervisor or coworkers or repetitive attempts.
 Work methods demonstrate a marginal degree of cooperation with others.
 The employee's written communication usually considers the nature and complexity of the subject and intended audience.
 They convey the central points of information important to accomplishing the work.
 However, too often the communication is not focused, contains too much or too little information, and/or is conveyed in a tone that hinders achievement of the purpose of the communication.
 In communication to coworkers, the listener must question the employee at times to secure complete information or avoid misunderstandings.
-Officer Input